Tyrrrz/Tyrrrz.me/data/blog/formatting-xaml-on-build/index.md

 </Grid>
 ```

 This is way better.
-Individual elements are now arranged vertically, long attribute declarations broken into separate lines, redundant code gone, even the comments are formatted as well.
+Individual elements are now arranged vertically, long attribute declarations are broken into separate lines, redundant code is gone, and even the comments are formatted as well.

-Note how it didn't touch the two consecutive `Run` elements in my code.
+Note how it didn't touch the two consecutive `<Run>` elements in my code.
 That's because splitting them into multiple lines would result in a different layout being rendered.
 XAMLStyler is aware of these nuances and doesn't make changes that could introduce unwanted side effects.

 Another thing I really like about it, is how it sorts attributes.
-They are not merely sorted alphabetically, but also in accordance with the categories to which they belong.
-For example, properties like `Margin` and `VerticalAlignment` are placed above most other attributes, which makes them easier to find.
+They are not merely sorted alphabetically, but also in accordance to the categories that they belong to.
+For example, properties like `Margin` and `VerticalAlignment` are placed before most other attributes, which makes them easier to find.

 This and all other aspects of the formatting behavior are [fully configurable](https://github.com/Xavalon/XamlStyler/wiki/External-Configurations) in settings or via an external configuration file.

 ## Using it as a .NET Core global tool

-The release of .NET Core 2.1 introduced us with a feature that lets us use the so-called global tools.
+The release of .NET Core 2.1 introduced a new feature called _.NET Core global tools_.
 These are essentially console applications published as NuGet packages, that you can easily download and run.

 To use XAMLStyler as a global tool, we just need to install it with the following command: